BiigFish/ratnotebook/_posts/2022-01-09-bananabread.md

 Phelps wrote the number in his notebook to be published in the afternoon column.
 Disaster at the Egg Factory.

 Meanwhile in a Meeting Room C-2, Director Zakarr is speaking with the heads of all the departments of the factory.
-Except for Gary, the manager of Storage Room #21, he's sitting in a small dark locked room in a basement, to be questioned later.
+Except for Gary, the manager of Storage Room #21.
+He's sitting in a small dark room locked in the basement, to be questioned later.

 But first a solution must be met before blame is dealt.